 When they’re in the market for an HRO, employers generally ask the following questions to determine if a provider is a good fit:

-4. What expertise does the client service team have?
+• What level of support does the service team offer?

 Frequently asked questions about HRO